Title: Marketing Specialist

 Under the direction of Communications management, the Marketing Specialist provides project management and strategic communication planning for Advancement initiatives and college clients, ensuring that all communications enhance and build the image of the college.
 This position is responsible for a wide range of activities that support marketing priorities, including identifying specific communication goals and objectives, providing recommendations to establish creative direction, developing strategic and imaginative communication plans, managing and overseeing the details of projects from start to finish, working within policies that identify PCC's priority messages and how to communicate them, contributing to the creation of marketing materials in a variety of media, plus research and evaluation.
 The position interfaces regularly with other creative staff, Advancement leadership, and various departments and clients throughout the college.

 Positions in the broad class perform a variety of responsible marketing and communication related activities which may include emphasis in a particular area such as writing, multimedia or digital media.

 Typical Duties and Responsibilities

-- Provide oversight of assigned marketing projects, including marketing consultation, establishing goals and objectives, providing leadership and creative communication direction, exercising strategies to implement marketing efforts, and working collaboratively with college personnel to help advance the goals of the college.
+- Provides oversight of assigned marketing projects, including marketing consultation, establishing goals and objectives, providing leadership and creative communication direction, exercising strategies to implement marketing efforts, and working collaboratively with college personnel to help advance the goals of the college.

-- Coordinate projects with in-house Communications staff, external media buying and creative agencies, and production companies to develop communications to reach goals.
+- Coordinates projects with in-house Communications staff, external media buying and creative agencies, and production companies to develop communications to reach goals.
 This includes managing timelines, presenting work to clients, creating written plans, and working with and providing direction to other creative staff.